Aruba: Offshore Legal and Tax Regimes

 From 1 January 2007, IPCs have been subject to the standard income tax rate of 28%.
 Each qualifying dividend payment will entitle the shareholder of an IPC to an imputation payment of 26/72 of the dividend.
 Both the actual dividend payment and the imputation will be subject to a dividend tax of 10% (5% for quoted companies), which may result in a combined tax burden of 9.8% (or 4.9% if the 5% dividend tax applies).

 Domestic Low-tax Regimes:

-packing materials, raw materials, semi-manufactured products and components to be used in the production process may be imported free of customs duty.
+Packing materials, raw materials, semi-manufactured products and components to be used in the production process may be imported free of customs duty.

-Companies Located in the Free Zones:
+Companies based in the Free Zones:

 The Free Zone was created to boost exports and increase foreign exchange earnings.

 Characteristics of the Free Zone are as follows:

 - The major attraction of operating in the Free Zone is the regime of special fiscal incentives which are granted for a maximum period of 10 years to companies operating within the zone and which include a corporate income tax rate of 2% on profits generated from all export sales and a waiver of import duties on all goods imported into Aruba for use in a manufacturing process which will result in a finished product for export